 Ron Howard was, in the ‘80s and ‘90s, a reliable director for slick, entertaining, broadly styled, forgivably shallow fare that pretty much defined mainstream Hollywood cinema on a median grade, offering some talent for spectacle, homey emotionalism, and snappy old-fashioned theatricality.
 As such Howard stood alongside Robert Zemeckis as a likeable sub-contractor to the Spielberg-Lucas oligarchy, but both Howard and Zemeckis were ruined as they got pretentious and earned proximity to Oscars.
-Howard’s astonishingly tatty Best Picture winner A Beautiful Mind (2001) proved a mere opener to a weak decade’s work punctuated by a director, once likeable for his lack of modish qualities, suddenly picking up a lot of du jour affectations like handheld camerawork and incomprehensibly edited action scenes, and predilection for unearned gravitas.
+Howard’s astonishingly tatty Best Picture winner A Beautiful Mind (2001) proved a mere opener to a weak decade’s work punctuated by a director, once appreciated for his lack of affectations, suddenly picking up a lot of modish tics, like handheld camerawork and incomprehensibly edited action scenes, as well as a predilection for unearned gravitas.
 These ruined a potentially neat Goth-Western, The Missing (2003), whilst excessive historical mendacity and a weak script undid Cinderella Man (2004), before Howard proved at length that Dan Brown’s plots are even stupider on screen than they are on the page.
 Rush has been greeted as a newly vivacious work and that is, at least, quite true.
 Although constituting, after a fashion, a follow-up to Howard’s sophomoric collaboration with screenwriter Peter Morgan for Frost/Nixon (2008), it’s closer in spirit to the ebullience of his career highpoint around the time of The Paper (1993) and Apollo 13 (1995), with which it shares delight in observing oversized personalities in high-pressure jobs, practically smacking his lips at the panoply of immodest pleasures such a subject provides.

 The rivalry of Niki Lauda and James Hunt in the 1976 Grand Prix season is indeed the stuff of high drama, with of course Lauda’s infamous, terrible accident as a pivotal moment perhaps not just in that contentious year but in the modern sport.
 Hunt, remembered to many younger race fans as an amusingly truculent colour man to Murray Walker’s straight-shooting race commentaries prior to his death aged 45, offers the dashing cavalier to Lauda’s calculating, risk-averse sensibility.
 Or, at least, Morgan would have us believe in one of his familiar, skewed, compare-and-contrast-the-character-type diagrams, mixing in aspects of Ayrton Senna and Alain Prost’s rivalry, and Michael Schumacher’s with Mika Hakkinen.
 Morgan’s writing always strikes me as far too eager to show off both his professional structural savvy and his Op-Ed-level insights.
 But at least here the characters are saucy, the action groovy, and the filming pitched on the same level of bright glossiness and baldly readable typeface as the cigarette sponsors that used to festoon ‘70s race cars.
 Howard, who has suggested a gift for exploring the working, or occasionally non-working relationship between humans and inanimate systems, machines, objects and what-not in his better work, especially Apollo 13, here lets this side of creativity loose, less in the cartoon-pornographic fashion of the Fast and Furious films’ explorations of high-speed mechanics, than with an anatomical interest that recalls Howard Hughes’ mix of worship and anxiety in exploring motors and mechanisms as worlds unto themselves in Hell’s Angels (1930), as well as John Frankenheimer’s documentary-influenced anatomy of racing cars in Grand Prix (1966).